open-contracting/infrastructure/docs/cost/ids/sustainability.md

 ^^^
 Project level:

-1. Get the `BudgetBreakdowns` object in the `budget.budgetBreakdowns` array that represents the budget breakdown by stage.
-If none exists yet:

-- Add a `BudgetBreakdowns` object to the `budget.budgetBreakdowns` array.

-2. Set it's `.id` incrementally and it's `.description` to "Breakdown by stage".
+1. Get the `BudgetBreakdowns` object in the `budget.budgetBreakdowns` array whose `.description` is "Breakdown by stage".
+If none exists yet, add a `BudgetBreakdowns` object to the `budget.budgetBreakdowns` array, set its `.id` incrementally and its `.description` to "Breakdown by stage".

+2. For each stage:

-3. Get the `BudgetBreakdown` object in the budget breakdowns object for each of the 3 stages.
-If none exists yet:
+   a.
+Get the `BudgetBreakdown` object in the budget breakdowns' `.budgetBreakdown` array whose `.description` is the name of the stage.
+If none exists yet, add a `BudgetBreakdown` object to the budget breakdowns' `.budgetBreakdown` array, set its `.id` incrementally and set its `.description` to the name of the stage.

-- Add 3 `BudgetBreakdown` objects to the `budget.budgetBreakdowns.budgetBreakdown` array.
-For each object:
-- Set the `.id` incrementally.
-- Set the `.description` to the stage name - "Preparation", "Implementation" or "Operation".
-If the funding source is not known for a stage note append "funding/budget amount not allocated" to the `.description`.

-4. For each stage, map the amount and currency to the budget breakdown's `.amount`
+   b.
+Map to the budget breakdown's `.amount`.
 ```json
 {
   "budget": {